A head-and-shoulders shot of Paul facing the camera with a smile. burgundy jumper and the background is blurred.

 , BSc (Hons), FHEA

 I am a HCI PhD Student and Teaching Associate in the School of Computer Science and Informatics at Cardiff University.
-My research focuses on visual accessibility for people with low vision, particularly in the context of art.
+My research focuses on visual accessibility for people who are blind or visually impaired, particularly in the context of art.
 I am a Fellow of AdvanceHE (FHEA) and my teaching complements my decade of industry experience by focusing on software engineering, programming, and DevOps skills.
 I was the inaugural Lead Teaching Associate for the School where I represented the team of 28 Teaching Associates at management meetings and student experience panels.
 My efforts to promote collaboration and share best practices among the team were recognised with the Outstanding Contribution Award in 2023.
 I was previously a research intern and student at UWE, Bristol, where I worked on developing low-cost audio tour systems for museums and multimodal interfaces to improve navigation for individuals with sight loss.
 More information about my research and teaching can be found below, including links to my published works.
+Further information is available about my research and teaching on their respective pages.

 Teaching